-Students will be develop an understanding of the American political institutions and their relationship to the broad American community.
-Includes an overview of political, economic and social aspects of our society, and their relationship to our national goals.
-Explores the practical operation and contemporary reforms in government at the state and local levels.
+Students develop an understanding of American political institutions and their relationship to the broad American community, political, economic and social, and their relationship to our national goals.
+They focus on the practical operation and contemporary reforms in government at the state and local levels.